rogalmic/flight-planner/README.md

 # flight-planner

+* Flight Planner
 [LINK TO LATEST VERSION](https://rogalmic.github.io/flight-planner/flight.html)

 OBJECTIVES:
-- as simple as possible with customization options at every step
+- as simple as possible with interaction options at every step, nothing purely automatic
-- based on OSM, but easy to change
+- based on OSM, but with possibility to change to different source
+- remember offline data in `tiles` folder, see https://github.com/hdjarv/osm-tile-downloader

 TODO:
-- initial version
-- calculate wind / deviation/ declination related stuff
-- auto weather fetch ???
-- remember data in cache ???
+- offline deliverable built in `travis`

 Requirements:
+- recent browser

+Dev Requirements:
 - "Debugger for Chrome" extension